LukaGroff/Threat-Hunt/The-BROKER.md

 <img width="800" height="338" alt="image" src="https://github.com/user-attachments/assets/07b66f3d-4876-4866-95ac-c5fa7b98ac84" />

-The attacker used the built-in Windows utility certutil.exe to download the malicious payload from the external staging domain (sync.cloud-endpoint.net) and saved it locally as RuntimeBroker.exe in C:\Users\Public\.
+The attacker used the built-in Windows utility certutil.exe to download the malicious payload from the external staging domain (sync.cloud-endpoint.net) and saved it locally as RuntimeBroker.exe in C:\Users\Public\ (flag 10).
 This demonstrates tool transfer via a living-off-the-land binary and renaming of the payload for evasion and persistence.

 ---